wame/GeneratorBundle/Resources/doc/1_introduction.md

 ## Introduction

-This bundle is a generator like the [SensioGeneratorBundle](http://symfony.com/doc/current/bundles/SensioGeneratorBundle/index.html)
-, with changes to fit
+This bundle is a generator like the [SensioGeneratorBundle](http://symfony.com/doc/current/bundles/SensioGeneratorBundle/index.html), with changes to fit specific needs:
-specific needs:

-* Conform PHP 7.1 typehints
+* Compatibility with php 7.1 and Symfony 4
 * Other options for entity generation:
     * Usage of enums (by using [DoctrineEnumBundle](https://github.com/fre5h/DoctrineEnumBundle))
     * Usage of [StofDoctrineExtensionsBundle](http://symfony.com/doc/master/bundles/StofDoctrineExtensionsBundle/index.html): timestampable, softdeleteable, blameable